TV Tropes Needs Your Help

 - In an early episode of Pokémon, Team Rocket steals a Ditto belonging to the professional impersonator Duplica, only to discover that it cannot mimic faces properly.
 They promptly whip it into shape, and when Duplica and the protagonists show up to steal it back, Duplica gives them heartfelt thanks for helping Ditto overcome its problem.

 - In Code Geass, after Kallen and her Guren are captured by Britannia, they strap a crapload of high-tech upgrades onto it only for her to break out and steal it right back.
-Rakshata, its creator, is surprisingly not happy about the Britannian's modifications, though they did come from her principal scientific rival.
+Rakshata, its creator, is surprisingly not happy about the Britannian's modifications, probably because they came from her principal scientific rival.

 - The Lupin III movie, Lupin III: Operation: Return the Treasure had a past The Rival of Lupin's named Mark.
 Mark left a video will for Lupin, asking him to return some of the things he had stolen.
 For almost everything Mark asks Lupin to return, he left a replica, probably to prevent his targets from noticing the theft before he got away.
 The replicas Mark left after his thefts were good enough to fool most folks, but imagine how thrilled his former targets are to get the real things back!
 Poor Zenigata, however, is VERY confused at first.